The Scale of Hearing Loss -- and Why Smartphones Matter

 - Baby crying

-- Dog barking and cat meowing
+- Dog and cat sounds

-- Household appliances (microwave, washing machine, etc.)
+- Household appliances (microwave timer, etc.)

 - Running water